zer0cache/matic-docs/docs/develop/chainstack.md

 ## Overview

 This section guides you through deploying a Hello World contract using [Chainstack](https://chainstack.com/build-better-with-polygon/) and [Foundry](https://github.com/gakonst/foundry/) on the Polygon Mumbai testnet.

-Chainstack provides infrasctructure for Ethereum-based applications and other blockchains.
+Chainstack provides infrastructure for Ethereum-based applications and other blockchains.
 They maintain nodes and guarantee their connection to the network and also offer an interface to interact with mainnet and testnets.

 Foundry is a fast toolkit for Ethereum application development written in Rust.
 It provides testing, interaction with EVM smart contracts, sending transactions, and blockchain data retrieval.